 Not all U.S. commanders agreed with Westmoreland’s upbeat assessment of the situation.
 Brigadier General Leo Schweiter, commander of the 173d Airborne Brigade, begrudgingly admitted that his paratroopers had a hard time dislodging the North Vietnamese.
 He said, “They [the North Vietnamese] fight pretty well in defensive positions….”
 What Schweiter did not publicly admit was that his elite paratroopers were being butchered by the North Vietnamese.

-Other officers, including Lieutenant General William B. Rosson, thought the U.S. Army, and Westmoreland in particular, were playing right into Communist hands.
+Other officers, including Lieutenant General William B. Rosson, the head of I Field Force, headquartered in Nha Trang, thought the U.S. Army, and Westmoreland in particular, were playing right into Communist hands.
 Specifically, the re-deployment of U.S. units from the coastal plain to Dak To allowed the Vietcong to acquire a portion of the rice harvest then underway.
-The American withdrawal also made it easier for the Vietcong to reassert control over previously contested villages and hamlets.
+The American withdrawal from the coastal plain also made it easier for the Vietcong to reassert control over previously contested villages and hamlets.
 And once the Americans departed the coastal lowlands, the Vietcong were able to move undetected toward Allied bases, provincial capitals, and coastal cities in preparation for their upcoming Tet Offensive.

 On December 1, the Battle of Dak To came to an end.
 Westmoreland claimed that Dak To represented an American victory because U.S. forces had not only dislodged the Communists from their hilltop strongholds, they had killed 1,400 enemy soldiers.

 Others weren’t so sure that Dak To had been an unequivocal American victory.
 General Rosson disputed Westmoreland’s casualty figures, arguing that the Communists lost less than 1,000 men during the entire campaign.
-Furthermore, that Communist death toll came at a high cost in American lives.
+Furthermore, those Communist deaths came at a high cost in American lives.
 A total of 376 Americans died or went missing on the jungle-covered hills near Dak To.
 Another 1,441 U.S. troops sustained wounds.
 The 173d Airborne Brigade suffered the heaviest losses.
 Of the approximately 3,200 members of that unit sent to Dak To, 853 of them became casualties.
-The 173d Airborne’s rifle companies at Dak To lost 51% of their men.
+The 173d Airborne’s rifle companies lost fifty-one percent of their men.
 Three battalions of the 173d Airborne Brigade were rendered combat ineffective in the fierce fighting.

 From a political perspective the Battle of Dak To represented an American defeat.
 In the Vietnam War, the rural peasants of South Vietnam were the ultimate prize, they were the center of gravity.
 The peasantry fueled the insurgency by providing it with recruits and supplies.
 Whichever side won the loyalty of the peasant masses would win the war.
 When Westmoreland pulled his units out of the coastal plain to fight at Dak To, he allowed the Vietcong to re-establish itself among the peasants in former Allied territory.
 As a result, the Vietcong were strengthened where it mattered most, amongst the people of South Vietnam.